Essential Mobile App Metrics for Engagement, Retention & Revenue

 Metrics for Measuring User Engagement

 Daily Active Users (DAU) and Monthly Active Users (MAU) count unique users who open your app within specific timeframes.
 The DAU/MAU ratio reveals how many monthly users return daily/monthly.
-A DAU/MAU ratio around 20% indicates solid engagement, while ratios exceeding 25% signal exceptional app stickiness.
-(Resource)
+A DAU/MAU ratio around 20% indicates solid engagement, while ratios exceeding 25% signal exceptional app stickiness (Resource).
+These engagement metrics form the foundation of app growth metrics tracking.

 Session Length measures average time users spend per visit.
 Longer sessions often signal higher engagement, but context matters.
 Banking apps, for example, see shorter, frequent sessions while gaming apps expect longer ones.